We help hungry and homeless people in crisis situations.

 That fall, Open Your Heart was given permission to pass out pledge cards in all state agencies and the University of Minnesota.
 This first full campaign raised $221,489.
 As a result, the Board made 19 grants totaling $150,000.

 Up until this point, there was no central location to complete the work of the organization.
 The entire operation of Open Your Heart was conducted by its volunteer Board of Directors within their individual work spaces.
 In 1989, and in anticipation of a change in the Governor’s Office, office space was rented in Metro Square to house Open Your Heart.
 Metro Square had a large number of state employees working in it already and was only two blocks away from the Department of Jobs and Training.
 The office provided an air of legitimacy for Open Your Heart and also provided space to consolidate important files and materials needed to support the organization.

 In 1991 Open Your Heart hired its first employees.
 Two students, seniors from the University of Minnesota and St. Thomas, were hired as part time Campaign coordinators.
 The work of the campaign coordinators allowed Open Your Heart to venture outside state and university employees by adding employees of Hennepin County and Metro Waste Control to the campaign.
 Today, Open Your Heart participates primarily in public employee campaigns, and raises more than $700,000 each year.

 As a result of the growth and success, an Executive Director was hired.
 This position worked to create a real office presence and helped relieve the Board of many of its duties.
-The office has since expanded to include a Program Associate and Office Manager.
+The office has since expanded to include an Office Manager.

 Open Your Heart to the Hungry and Homeless now participates in many workplace giving campaigns statewide, and solicits donations directly through the organization’s website.